angulardart/site-angulardart/src/angular/guide/template-syntax.md

 Angular will throw an error if a nested expression tries to access a property of `null`.

 Here we see `NgIf` guarding two `<div>`s.
-The `currentHero` name will appear only when there is a `currentHero`.
+The `currentHero` name appears only when there is a `currentHero`.
-The `nullHero` will never be displayed.
+The `nullHero` is never displayed.

 <?code-excerpt "lib/app_component.html (NgIf-2)"?>
 ```